TOMOSIA-VIETNAM/hmvc-rails/README.md

 rails g hmvc_rails admin -a index show list detail selection --form index show list
 ```

 ##### 3. If you want to create with parent controller other than default.
-You can use option `--parent`
+You can use option `--parent-controller`

 ```
-rails g hmvc_rails admin --parent PersonController
+rails g hmvc_rails admin --parent-controller PersonController
 ```

 ##### 4. If you want to skip creating the forms file when generate.
 You can use option `--skip-form`